-An example of how the Board sought feedback from shareholders was in determining the most appropriate form of funding acceptable to shareholders in June 2021, following which the Group undertook a heavily oversubscribed placing.
-Following further engagement the Group undertook a further oversubscribed placing in March 2022.
-Discussions with shareholders also identified what other key topics were important to the Group's shareholders.
+An example of how the Board sought feedback from shareholders was via ongoing discussions to determine the most appropriate form of funding acceptable to shareholders for example working capital, convertible loans and direct equity investment into the Group.
+Following these discussions the Group undertook an oversubscribed placing in January 2023, to raise £5.25 million before expenses.